Landlord insurance for rental properties

 Consider your excess

-Usually, the excess represents the amount you’ve agreed to contribute towards the claim, with the insurer covering the rest.
+Usually, the excess represents the amount you’ve agreed to contribute towards a claim, with the insurer covering the rest.

 Consider tax deductions